All of the Six Flags Locations in the US | Easily Explained

 - White Water

-Why Do They Have Different Names?
+Why Do The Six Flags Water Parks Have Different Names?

 This is due to the park's history, where before Six Flags acquired the park, it was known as White Water Atlanta.